 Once you have arrived in the UK and made your way from your port of entry (airport or seaport), you will most likley arrive in Swansea city centre.
 Check here for information about getting to Swansea University after various forms of travel.
+Click here for information on the free MyTravelPass which entitles certain students to 1/3 off bus travel in the whole of Wales!

 What to do if you arrive into Swansea by train: